Subscribe

 What is Section 179?

+Business Use - The property must be used more than 50% of the time for business to qualify for the Section 179 Deduction.
 If the business property isn't used for conducting business 100% of the time, you can only take the business deduction for the percent (more than 50% required) that it is used for business.
 For example, if you purchase a new vehicle for business travel and only use the car 80% of the time for business travel, you can only deduct 80% of the total vehicle cost.

-How Can My Organization Use Section 179?
+How Can My Organization Benefit From Section 179?

-Taking a Section 179 deduction is simple: purchasing qualifying property for your organization and beginning to use it.
-Other steps to claiming your business deduction include:
+Claiming a Section 179 deduction is simple: purchase qualifying property for your organization and start using it.

 • Keeping records of the date of purchase and all costs associated with the purchase